OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 - [Ivo Grigorov](https://twitter.com/OAforClimate), Open Source Robin, Denmark.
 - [Rutger Vos](https://twitter.com/rvosa), Open Sourceror, Naturalis Biodiversity Center, the Netherlands.
 - [Jon Tennant](https://twitter.com/protohedgehog), Dinosaur Whisperer.

+**Know a way this content can be improved?**

+Time to take your new GitHub skills for a test-run!
+All content development primarily happens [here](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/MAIN.md).
+If you have a suggsted improvement to the content, layout, or anything else, you can make it and then it will automatically become part of the MOOC content after verification from a moderator!